77jlevine/cionic-data/README.md

 10. Restart the control unit on the app.
 11. After restarting, it should say Left- before the control unit.
 12. On the main page, select Freeform.
 This is the EMG recording mode.
 13. Select Start.
 This will initiate calibration.
 You will be asked to stand with feet shoulder width apart for 5 seconds.
 Then you will be asked to sit with your leg (wearing the sleeve) extended for 5 seconds.
 After that recording will start immediately.
-You can press stop to end the recording and
+You can press stop to end the recording and delete the file.
+Restart once you are ready by selecting start.
+When completed, you can save the file with a unique identifier to help you find it.

 There are two files that you will be using: